Battle of Stirling Bridge: Popular culture

 The exploits of Wallace were passed on to posterity mainly in the form of tales collected and recounted by the poet Blind Harry, the Minstrel (d.
 1492), whose original, probably oral sources were never specified.
 Blind Harry was active some 200 years after the events described in his The Acts and Deeds of the Illustrious and Valiant Champion Sir William Wallace, c.
 1470.
-The tales were designed to entertain the court of James IV (r.
-1488–1513) and are undoubtedly a blend of fact and fiction.
+The tales were designed to entertain the court of James IV and are undoubtedly a blend of fact and fiction.
 Like most of his other episodes, Blind Harry's account of the battle of Stirling Bridge is highly improbable, such as his use of figures of biblical magnitude for the size of the participating armies.
 Nevertheless, his highly dramatised and graphic account of the battle fed the imaginations of subsequent generations of Scottish schoolchildren.
 Here is his description:

 On Saturday they [Moray and Wallace] rode on to the bridge, which was of good plain board, well made and jointed, having placed watches to see that none passed from the army.
 Taking a wright, the most able workman there, he [Wallace] ordered him to saw the plank in two at the mid streit [middle stretch], so that no-one might walk over it.
 He then nailed it up quickly with hinges, and dirtied it with clay, to cause it to appear that nothing had been done.
 The other end he so arranged that it should lie on three wooden rollers, which were so placed, that when one was out the rest would fall down.
 The wright, himself, he ordered to sit there underneath, in a cradle, bound on a beam, to loose the pin when Wallace let him know by blowing a horn when the time was come.
 No one in all the army should be allowed to blow but he himself.

 Hugh Cressingham leads on the vanguard with twenty thousand likely men to see.
 Thirty thousand the Earl of Warren had, but he did then as wisdom did direct, all the first army being sent over before him.
 Some Scottish men, who well knew this manner of attack, bade Wallace sound, saying there were now enough.
 He hastened not, however, but steadily observed the advance until he saw Warren's force thickly crowd the bridge.
 Then from Jop he took the horn and blew loudly, and warned John the Wright, who thereupon struck out the roller with skill; when the pin was out, the rest of it fell down.
 Now arose an hideous outcry among the people, both horses and men, falling into the water. (...)